 |Settled||1837 or prior|

 This whole area has become a cultural mix and this all began in the 19th century when immigrants of many walks of life settled in the area.
-Settlement really picked up in 1848 when there was a higher demand for railroad workers, while River North area was settled for the purpose of immigrants to work in the factories near the Chicago River.
+Settlement really picked up in 1848 when there was a higher demand for railroad workers, while River West area was settled for the purpose of immigrants to work in the factories near the Chicago River.

 In order to understand this whole community it is important for me to break this down by all the different sections of West Town which consists of 7 neighborhoods within this larger neighborhood.
 Chicagoans rarely say “West Town” but facts are facts, that all 7 of these neighborhoods are all West Town and most of them are very significant in Chicago gang and mobster history.

 This area’s borders are: Chicago Avenue on the north, railroad tracks near Kinzie Avenue on the south, Dan Ryan Expressway on the east, intersection of Chicago Ave and Grand Avenue on the west.

 In the 19th century the area was settled by Sicilian/Italian immigrants over by Smith Park on the west and down to the present day Dan Ryan Expressway.
 The first crime element to appear in this neighborhood was the “Black Hand” extortionists that were all of Sicilian/Italian background.
 This group sent threatening letters to wealthy elites demanding money or else they would inflict harm.
 The group rose up to power in the 1900s decade but they crossed the line when they kept threatening the first Chicago Outfit boss “Big Jim” Colosimo.